brandur/sorg/content/articles/sortsupport.md

 wrong.
 The answer is to byteswap, which reverses the order of the bytes, and corrects the integer.

 {{Figure "Example placement of integer bytes on little and big endian architectures."
-(NewImgSrcAndAlt "/assets/images/sortsupport/endianness.svg" "Example placement of integer bytes on little and big endian architectures.")}}
+(ImgSrcAndAlt "/assets/images/sortsupport/endianness.svg" "Example placement of integer bytes on little and big endian architectures.")}}

 You can see in [`pg_bswap.h`][pgbswap] that `DatumBigEndianToNative` is defined as a no-op on a